Physton/sd-webui-prompt-all-in-one-assets/docs/ListOfKeywords.md

 ![](/assets/images/ListOfKeywords/disable.png)

 1. Click the `Disable` button to disable the current keyword.
 2. If the keyword is already disabled, click the `Disable` button to enable it.
 3. Disabled keywords will not be added to the WebUI input box and can be re-enabled when needed.
+4. You can enable/disable keywords by double-clicking on them.

 ## Translate to Local Language